Article Categories

 4.Finding a Venture Capital Firm

 Many ventures are faced with the challenging task of raising venture capital.
 The first part of this process is finding the right venture capital firm (VC).
 While this may seem simple, it isn't.
-There are thousands of venture capital firms in the United States alone, ...
+There are thousands of venture capital firms in the United States alone, and going after ...

 5.Describing Intellectual Property in Your Business Plan

 Most companies that are worthy of raising venture capital have proprietary Intellectual Property (IP).
-In fact, the quality of the IP and the management team are often the two most important aspects of a venture capitalist's investment decision. ...
+In fact, the quality of the IP and the management team are often the two most important aspects of a venture capitalist's investment decision.
+The challenge that many ventures face, however, is that most investors will ...

 6.The Marketing Plan and the Four P's

 The Marketing Plan section of the business plan demonstrates how a company will penetrate the market with its products and services.
 The Marketing Plan should include "the four P's" – Product, Promotions, Price, and Place.
-Products and/or Services The first "P" stands for Product, but includes all ...
+Products and/or Services The first "P" stands for Product, ...

 7.Developing Realistic Financial Assumptions in Your Business Plan

 Many investors skip straight to the financial section of the business plan.
 It is critical that the assumptions and projections in this section be realistic.
-Plans that show penetration, operating margin and revenues per employee figures that are poorly reasoned, ...
+Plans that show penetration, operating margin and revenues per employee figures that are poorly reasoned, internally inconsistent or simply unrealistic greatly damage the credibility ...

 8.Venture Capital Negotiating Issues

 When companies enter into negotiations with venture capital firms, there are several issues which need to be defined and agreed upon.
 This article describes the key issues.
 Valuation.
 Valuation is the most prominent negotiating issues.
-Valuation is the price of the company in which the ...
+Valuation is the price of the ...

 9.Documenting the Exit Strategy in Your Business Plan